usnistgov/BenchQC/README.md

 # BenchQC

-quantumBENCH is a Python package for benchmarking quantum computers and their performance of the Variational Quantum Eigensolver (VQE) on chemical systems.
+BenchQC is a Python package for benchmarking quantum computers and their performance of the Variational Quantum Eigensolver (VQE) on chemical systems.
 This package aims to contribute to materials discovery and design by providing tools for quantum chemistry simulations.

 ## Features